ethanish/Diserge/README.md

 To calculate the amount of gene stability in each scRNA-seq data, we compare two single cell values.

 - Pk: the amount of each gene expressed in each cell.
 - Qk: the average amount of all genes expressed in each cell.
+-- Pk and Qk is list type with length n, when the scRNA-seq data has n cells after filtering.